Want more? Register today for a trial. 7-day trial

 Thursday, September 29, 2005

-What are the laws that encourage or discourage charitable gifts and bequests from retirement accounts, including IRAs, 401(k), 403(b)?
+What are the laws that encourage or discourage charitable gifts and bequests from retirement accounts, including IRAs, 401(k), and 403(b)?
 When is a donor better off making a lifetime gift from a retirement account than a gift of some other sort of asset, such as appreciated stock?
 How will the Charitable IRA Rollover change planning scenarios?
 This article presents an overview of how IRAs and other types of retirement plan accounts fit into the world of charitable gift planning.
 Readers will learn how the combination of income and estate taxes on these accounts can cause many people who are not charitably inclined to use these assets for charitable purposes.